NG-NEST/ng-nest/lib/ng-nest/ui/theme/docs/readme.en_US.md

 ---
-label: 'Theme 主题'
+label: 'Theme'
 category: 'Basic'
 ---

-# Theme 主题
+# Theme

-系统主题设置组件，可以通过此组件自由配置系统的颜色主题。
+System theme setting component, through which you can freely configure the system color theme.

 ## Used alone